Barnell History, Family Crest & Coats of Arms

 Early History of the Barnell family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Barnell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barnell research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Barnell History in all our PDF Extended History products and printed products wherever possible.

 Barnell Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Barnell include Burnell, Burnhill, Byrnell and others.

 Early Notables of the Barnell family (pre 1700)

 Distinguished members of the family include Edward Burnell ( fl.
 1542), English professor of Greek at Rostock, Germany.